awald220/Node-SQL/README.md

 if insufficient stock send a message if it does have the item the stock number is decreased appropriately and the user sees the price of their items

+make the database

+make connection

+get user input with inquirer

+get data from database

+compare data to user input